On December 21st, Tata Center director Rob Stoner talks about opportunities for small-scale technologies to have a big impact.

 Roughly a fifth of the world’s population, mainly in sub-Saharan Africa and India, is either too poor or lives too far from major load centers to be electrified conventionally.
 Three times that number cook and heat their homes with dung, wood or, charcoal.
 The human and global economic consequences of this are considerable.
 In this seminar, Robert Stoner will describe the nature of the opportunity through technological innovation, business models, and public policy to bring some aspects of modernity to those not yet served by modern forms of energy.
-In particular, he will address the potential role for distributed generation technologies in the context of overall energy system optimization.
+In particular, he will address the potential role of distributed generation technologies in the context of overall energy system optimization.

 Refreshments will be served beforehand, outside Room 3-370